henriquesd/CleanArchitectureCQRS/README.md

 - **Custom Guards** - Simple validators you do make sure your system is in a consistent state, and you could create your own custom ones that you reuse that apply to your domain model.

 ### Infrastructure Project
 In the Infrastructure Project is where all the things that communicate with external stuffs are.
-This project it's the only place in the system that know something about data access.
+This project is the only place in the system that know something about data access.

 #### What belongs to the Infrastructure Project:
 - **Repositories**